 Another staple holiday destination for Londoners of previous generations, Clacton on Sea is a stereotypical British seaside town.
 Pier?
 Tick.
 Crazy golf?
 Tick.
 Annual air show?
-Yes, usually, though it's skipping a year for lockdown reasons — the next show will be in August 2021.
+Yes.
 And it's true that on blazing hot days, you really have to fight for your little patch of sand on the beach itself.

 Seaside glitz is just a small part of Clacton though, and can be easily ignored if that's not what you're after.
 The Seafront Park up on Marine Parade is a chain of perfectly-manicured gardens, ideal for sitting and watching the world go by, or gazing at the wind turbines in the distance.
 The two Martello towers to the west of Clacton's centre are a reminder of the town's history, and for a touch of culture, visit the art hut on the seafront just west of the Pier — on busy days, a group of local artists sell their work at very reasonable prices.

 Clacton's the last stop on the line out of Liverpool Street, a pleasant journey through the Essex countryside where falling asleep isn't a problem.
-Just don't be fooled by Tubby Isaacs fish van on the seafront — it's no relative of the beloved Aldgate jellied eel stall.
+Intrigued?
+Find out more about Clacton, including its Churchill links, and where to find a charming model village.